link to ringley website

 Last Thursday, new Housing Minister Christopher Pincher tweeted his excitement about his appointment.
 However, he was immediately flooded with messages from flat owners and campaign groups struggling with unresolved cladding issues.

-Pincher had previously written a blog post in 2017 in response to the Grenfell tragedy, suggesting he understands the dangers of unsafe cladding.
+Pincher had previously written a blog post in 2017 in response to the construction-to-begin-under-1225m-government-contract--'>construction-to-begin-under-1225m-government-contract--'>Grenfell tragedy, suggesting he understands the dangers of unsafe cladding.
 However, as Mary-Anne Bowring, Ringley Group MD, explains, the issue has now expanded beyond cladding alone.
 The External Wall System (EWS1) form now requires a full assessment of all components, including:

 • Cladding